Fall Exam Order Deadline: October 25, 2019

 How do I place an AP® exam order?

 STEP 1: Activate your exam – Log into the College Board MyAP site at http://myap.collegeboard.org using your College Board profile and apply the ‘Join Code’ (access code) you receive from your teacher for each of your subjects.

 ⇒For yearlong and Fall Courses, complete the Join Code step and set your exam decision indicator to YES by October 25, 2019.

 ⇒For Spring Courses, complete the Join Code step and set your exam decision indicator to YES by February 28, 2020.

 STEP 2: Submit exam fees – Click on “Submit fees for AP Exams” below and submit your fees.

-⇒For Fall courses, exam fees are due by October 25, 2019.
+⇒For yearlong and Fall courses, exam fees are due by October 25, 2019.
 A penalty fee will be charged between October 26 and November 1 of $40 per exam.

 ⇒For Spring courses, exam fees are due by February 28, 2019.
 No late payment submission in the Spring.

 ⇒ Both Step 1 and 2 must be completed by November 1, 2019 to activate the exam order corresponding to a yearlong or Fall course.
 Failure to complete both steps 1 and 2 by November 1, 2019 means the AP Coordinator for your school cannot submit an exam order as initiated with College Board.